MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wlan/element-authencryption.md

 ---
-Description: Defines the authentication and encryption pair to be used for this profile on a WLAN.
+description: Defines the authentication and encryption pair to be used for this profile on a WLAN.
 Search.Product: eADQiWindows 10XVcnh
 title: authEncryption
 ms.assetid: f88296a8-9de1-43ec-a610-54562f8be53e